troyjlee/qalgo/index.md

 ### Project
 A major component of the course will be a project, where you select a quantum algorithms paper/topic not covered in class and study it in greater detail.
-[Here](https://github.com/troyjlee/qalgo/tree/main/PROJECT/project.pdf) are some suggested project topics.
+Projects can be done individually or in groups of up to 3 people.
+[Here](https://github.com/troyjlee/qalgo/tree/main/PROJECT/project.pdf) are more details and some suggested project topics.